GodotMisogi/AeroFuse.jl/docs/src/howto.md

 CFs.wing
 ````

-Special functions are provided for directly retrieving the dimensionalized forces and moments.
+Functions are available for directly retrieving the dimensionalized forces and moments.

 ````@example howto
 Fs, Ms = surface_dynamics(system; axes = ax)
 ````

 A Trefftz plane integration is performed to compute farfield forces.